pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 ## Ideas for your industry

 ### Internet of Things
 If you’re creating smart hardware solutions with sensors and gateways, it’s possible that the data you collect is where the value is; giving people data to better manage something.
-Be it their blood sugar levels, their warehouse or their heating etc. For applications like these, sometimes the value is realised over hours, days or months.
+Be it their blood sugar levels, their warehouse safety or their heating efficiency.
+For applications like these, sometimes the value is realised over hours, days or months.
 Not seconds or minutes.
 For example, a smart-meter that takes an hour to give any useful data about your energy consumption.
 If this sounds like your app, consider using out-of-app engagement to remind users of the value they’re getting from your app.
 In the case of a smart energy app, it could notify the user saying "We've collected an hours worth of data, tap to see how efficient your home is."

 ### Transactional Apps